March 23, 2021

-Portico’s social purpose (SP) investors get two kinds of returns — financial returns and evidence of social impact.
-The chart below describes the positive environmental impact Portico’s $25 million social impact first (SIF) investment in Nuveen Asset Management’s green bond strategy helped to create during 2018.
+Investors in Portico’s social purpose (SP) funds get two kinds of returns — financial returns and evidence of social impact.
+The chart below describes the positive environmental impact of the Portico funds’ $25 million social impact first (SIF) investment in Nuveen Asset Management’s green bond strategy helped to create during 2019.

-The information below describes positive environmental impact created during 2018 by Portico and other investors through these social purpose investments.
+The information below describes positive environmental impact created during 2019 by Portico through its social purpose funds and other investors through these social purpose investments.

 These securities support new or expand existing renewable energy projects (including hydroelectric, solar, and wind), smart grid, and other projects designed to make power generation and transmission systems more efficient.
 They also support other energy efficiency projects which result in the reduction of greenhouse gas emissions.

 Saved 2.1 million megawatt-hours of energy, equivalent to taking 254,000 homes off the grid for one year.

 Created 22,118 megawatts of renewable energy capacity, equivalent to building more than 7,300 large wind turbines.

 Generated 269.2 million megawatt-hours of renewable energy, equivalent to powering 22 million homes for one year.